ben-houghton-zz/paastemplate/README.md

 Architecture Diagram and Components
 ===================================

- The Azure templates deliver a three-tier web application architecture in an Azure cloud environment that supports UK-OFFICIAL workloads.
-The architecture delivers a secure hybrid environment that extends an on-premises network to Azure allowing web based workloads to be accessed securely by corporate users or from the internet.
+These templates deliver a Microsoft Azure Platform as a Service web based architecture appropriate for handling web based workloads classified as UK-OFFICIAL in the United Kingdom.
+This architecture is suitable for public facing web applications such as customer facing websites.

 ![alt text](images/diagram.png?raw=true "Azure UK-OFFICAL Three Tier Architecture")